Borscht Belt

-The Borscht Belt, or Yiddish Alps, is a region that had summer resorts catering to American Jewish vacationers, especially residents of New York City.
-The resorts, most later defunct, were located in the southern foothills of the Catskill Mountains in parts of Sullivan and Ulster counties in the U.S. state of New York, bordering the northern edges of the New York metropolitan area.
+The Borscht Belt, or Yiddish Alps, is a region of the U.S. state of New York that had summer resorts catering to American Jewish vacationers, especially residents of New York City.
+The resorts, most later defunct, were located in the southern foothills of the Catskill Mountains in parts of Sullivan and Ulster counties, bordering the northern edges of the New York metropolitan area.

-"In its heyday, as many as 500 resorts catered to guests of various incomes."
+A 2019 review of the history is more specific: "in its heyday, as many as 500 resorts catered to guests of various incomes."
 These resorts, as well as the Borscht Belt bungalow colonies, were a popular vacation spot for New York City Jews from the 1920s through the 1960s.
 By the late 1950s, many began closing, with most gone by the 1970s, but some major resorts continued to operate, a few into the 2010s.

 Name

 The name comes from borscht, a soup of Ukrainian origin, made with beets as the main ingredient, giving it a deep reddish-purple color, that is popular in many Central and Eastern European countries and brought by Ashkenazi Jewish and Slavic immigrants to the United States.
 The alliterative name was coined by Abel Green, editor of Variety starting in 1933, and is a play on existing colloquial names for other American regions, such as the Bible Belt and Rust Belt.
 An alternate name, the Yiddish Alps, was used by Larry King and is satirical: a classic example of borscht belt humor.